sourcegraph/cody/TESTING.md

 - [ ] Sign in as a Free user, open a new chat, and verify that the default LLM is Claude 2, and there is no option to switch LLMs (without upgrading to Pro).
 - [ ] Sign in as a Pro user and verify that there is a list of LLM options and you can switch between them.
 - [ ] Sign in as an enterprise user and verify that you cannot change the LLM.

+### Claude 3 Testing
+#### Cody Gateway Instance
+- [ ] Ask Cody a question in a new chat window.
+The question should include a request for Cody to generate code with the site-admin configuration is set to **Claude 3 Sonnet** for chatModel and **Claude 3 Haiku** for completionModel
+- [ ] Ask Cody a question in a new chat window.
+The question should include a request for Cody to generate code with the site-admin configuration is set to **Claude 3 Opus** for chatModel and **Claude 3 Haiku** for completionModel
+- [ ] Generate a completion using the manual-trigger key binding on any primary languages (Javascript, Typescript, TypescriptReact, Python, Go).

+#### AWS Bedrock Instance
+- [ ] Ask Cody a question in a new chat window.
+The question should include a request for Cody to generate code with the site-admin configuration is set to **Claude 3 Sonnet** for chatModel and **Claude 3 Haiku** for completionModel
+- [ ] Generate a completion using the manual-trigger key binding on any primary languages (Javascript, Typescript, TypescriptReact, Python, Go).

 ## Search